Jeffreychen1898/WackyEditor/README.md

 # Known Bugs
 The text editor is not in its complete state, listed below are the known bugs:
- - memory leaks when program terminates
+ - none found at the moment

 ## How to use
 Install ncurses